tuanvt/EPiImage-7.1/readme.txt

 Note: This is a side project that I do to help moving MakingWaves EPiImage property from CMS6 to work on CMS 7, hence all the properties values are still stayed on the same forward, just the editing controls are now dojo based instead of jquery.

-The latest updates have available versions for both EPiServer 7.1 & EPiServer 7.5
+The latest updates have available versions for both EPiServer 7.1 & EPiServer 7.5 and above

 Guide to setup the image property and image gallery